robertofranceschi/Sentiment-Analysis-on-Tripadvisor-reviews/README.md

 Perform sentiment analysis of textual reviews of hotel stays.
 The goal is to build a binary classifier able to understand whether the users expressed positive or negative feelings in their comments.

-> TL;DR The best model after K-fold cross validation is the Linear SVC.
+> **TL;DR** The best model after K-fold cross validation is the Linear SVC.
 The f1-score obtained after submission is 0.9694 on test set.
+Preprocessing methods like stemming and emoji interpretation are beneficial independetly on the model used.

 ### Dataset